 An appointment is the approval of an applicant or employee to perform the duties of an SPA established position.
-The appointment of all personnel into classified university positions is subject to the approval of Employment Services and the Office of State Personnel.
+The appointment of all personnel into classified university positions is subject to the approval of Employment Services and the Office of State Human Resources.

 - Probationary SPA Appointments

 - Change to Permanent Status

 - Time-Limited Appointment

 A permanent appointment is a full-time or part-time appointment to an established SPA position.
 Career Status will be given when the requirements of the probationary period have been satisfied and the employee has completed orientation and Hazards Communication Training.
 Employees in trainee appointments must complete training and experience requirements.

 Individuals receiving original appointments to permanent or time-limited positions serve a probationary period of twenty-four months.
 The probationary period provides time for the new employee to adjust and allows the supervisor time to be assured of satisfactory work performance before granting Career Status.
 A probationary period may not be imposed with the promotion, transfer, demotion, or reassignment of a permanent employee who has satisfied the probationary period and is transferring without a break in service.